Program

 Admissions Pathways and Requirements

-If you pursue your undergraduate degree at another institution, you are welcome to apply to the Doctor of Physical Therapy program at Northeastern via the Physical Therapy Common Application System (PTCAS).
+If you pursue your undergraduate degree at another institution, you are welcome to apply to the Doctor of Physical Therapy program at Northeastern via the Physical Therapy Centralized Application System (PTCAS).
 Information about that process and our requirements for external applicants is below.

-Guaranteed Entry Pathway
+Guaranteed Entry Pathway for Northeastern undergraduates

-If you are a current Northeastern undergraduate student, and you wish to enter the Doctor of Physical Therapy program, we offer a direct guaranteed acceptance* for Northeastern undergraduate students interested in continuing their studies in the DPT program.
-You can work with your academic advisor to complete the required prerequisite coursework.
-You may also be able to participate in physical therapy-related experiential cooperative education which will give you physical-therapy experience prior to enrolling.
+If you are a current Northeastern undergraduate student, and you wish to enter the Doctor of Physical Therapy program, we offer a direct guaranteed acceptance for Northeastern undergraduate students interested in continuing their studies in the DPT program.
+For guaranteed acceptance, students must maintain a 3.0 cumulative and prerequisite GPA, complete the required prerequisite coursework, and submit a resume, official transcript, letter of reference, and a personal statement.
+You can work with your academic advisor to ensure completion of the required prerequisite coursework.

 Program Prerequisites

-Notes: A minimum grade of C is required for all prerequisites. | Please note that online labs are now being accepted.
+Notes: A minimum grade of C is required for all prerequisites, however there may be additional requirements for any outstanding prerequisites, which will be specified in the student’s admission letter. | Please note that online labs are now being accepted.

 Satisfactory completion required within 7 years of enrollment: